andrewretherford/code_dex/readme.md

 - Implement the built in password reset functionality that Django offers via email reset link
 - Build in compatibility for more file types such as all MS Office file extensions and .csv
 - Add modals for all files in the home view that display files at 100% resolution and have a magnifier
+- Add info about the app and basic instructions on homepage that renders only if not logged in
+- Add search function to pull up any records that match search string

 ## Planning